South Grafton

 Health performance in South Grafton is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 South Grafton faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-A variety of health conditions affect both younger and older age groups.
-The rate of private health cover is extremely low at approximately 45% (~2,858 people), compared to 51.9% in Rest of NSW and the national average of 55.7%.
+A variety of health conditions impact both younger and older age groups.
+Private health cover is low, at approximately 45% of the total population (~2,858 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

 Mental health issues and arthritis are the most common medical conditions, affecting 12.3% and 10.5% of residents respectively.
-Conversely, 55.5% of residents report having no medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population health challenges are notable due to elevated chronic condition rates.
-The area has 19.9% of residents aged 65 and over (1,269 people), lower than the 23.4% in Rest of NSW.
+Conversely, 55.5% of residents report no medical ailments, compared to 63.3% in Regional NSW.
+Working-age individuals face notable health challenges due to high chronic condition rates.
+The area has a lower proportion of seniors aged 65 and over (20.1%, or 1,282 people) than Regional NSW (23.4%).
 Senior health outcomes present some challenges, generally aligning with national rankings for the general population.

 Frequently Asked Questions - Health